mainakm7/RNAseq_pipeline/README.md

     sbatch rnaseq_pipeline_slurm.sh

 ## Parameters

-`-entry [optional] workflow_name`: Select the specific workflow to execute (e.g., do_full, do_fastq2bam, do_rmats, do_rmatsv2).
+- `-entry [optional] workflow_name`:
+  Select the specific workflow to execute (e.g., `do_full`, `do_fastq2bam`, `do_rmats`, `do_rmatsv2`).

+- `-cartpath "path/to/cartfile"`:
-`-cartpath "path/to/cartfile"`: Path to the SRA cartfile for data download.
+  Path to the SRA cartfile for data download.

+- `-ngcpath "path/to/ngcfile"`:
-`-ngcpath "path/to/ngcfile"`: Path to the NGC file for SRA authentication.
+  Path to the NGC file for SRA authentication.

+- `-genomedir "path/to/ref/genome/directory"`:
-`-genomedir "path/to/ref/genome/directory"`: Path to the reference genome directory for alignment.
+  Path to the reference genome directory for alignment.

+- `-gtfpath "path/to/annotated/gtf"`:
-`-gtfpath "path/to/annotated/gtf"`: Path to the GTF file for gene annotation.
+  Path to the GTF file for gene annotation.

+- `-rmats_b1 "path/to/rmats/batch1/files/list/txt"`:
-`-rmats_b1 "path/to/rmats/batch1/files/list/txt"`: Path to the list of batch 1 files for RMATS analysis.
+  Path to the list of batch 1 files for RMATS analysis.

+- `-rmats_b2 "path/to/rmats/batch2/files/list/txt"`:
-`-rmats_b2 "path/to/rmats/batch2/files/list/txt"`: Path to the list of batch 2 files for RMATS analysis.
+  Path to the list of batch 2 files for RMATS analysis.

+- `-singularity_image "path/to/singularity/image/for/rmats"`:
-`-singularity_image "path/to/singularity/image/for/rmats"`: Path to the Singularity image for RMATS analysis.
+  Path to the Singularity image for RMATS analysis.

+- `-modulepath "path/to/modulefiles"`:
-`-modulepath "path/to/modulefiles"`: Path to modulefiles directory.
+  Path to modulefiles directory.

-`-sratoolkit "sratoolkit/[module version OPTIONAL]"`: SRA Toolkit module.
+- `-sratoolkit "sratoolkit/[module version OPTIONAL]"`:
+  SRA Toolkit module.

-`-STAR "STAR/[module version OPTIONAL]"`: STAR aligner module.
+- `-STAR "STAR/[module version OPTIONAL]"`:
+  STAR aligner module.

-`-samtools "samtools/[module version OPTIONAL]"`: Samtools module.
+- `-samtools "samtools/[module version OPTIONAL]"`:
+  Samtools module.

-`-singularity "singularity/[module version OPTIONAL]"`: Singularity module.
+- `-singularity "singularity/[module version OPTIONAL]"`:
+  Singularity module.

-`-intel "intel/[module version OPTIONAL]"`: Intel module.
+- `-intel "intel/[module version OPTIONAL]"`:
+  Intel module.

-`-pgi "pgi/[module version OPTIONAL]"`: PGI module.
+- `-pgi "pgi/[module version OPTIONAL]"`:
+  PGI module.

-`-rmats "rmats/[module version OPTIONAL]"`: RMATS module.
+- `-rmats "rmats/[module version OPTIONAL]"`:
+  RMATS module.

+- `-workingdir $(PWD)`:
-`-workingdir $(PWD)`: Working directory for intermediate and output files.
+  Working directory for intermediate and output files.

+- `-cpus ${SLURM_CPUS_PER_TASK}`:
-`-cpus ${SLURM_CPUS_PER_TASK}`: Number of CPUs allocated for the job.
+  Number of CPUs allocated for the job.

+- `-memory ${SLURM_MEM}`:
-`-memory ${SLURM_MEM}`: Amount of memory allocated for the job.
+  Amount of memory allocated for the job.

+- `-queue 'your_queue'`:
-`-queue 'your_queue'`: SLURM queue to use for job submission.
+  SLURM queue to use for job submission.

 # Contribution